Top 5 Questions Your Recruiting Chatbot Should Ask Job Seekers

 The best kind of recruiting chatbot is one that can answer most, if not all, of the questions job seekers pose to it.

-The question is… what do job seekers want to know?
+The question is… what do job seekers want to know during a job interview?

 Answering job seekers’ questions - before they start their application - is crucial to your talent acquisition goals.
 We already know most job seekers will abandon an application if it’s too long or complex.
 But did you know that over 90% of job seekers will abandon your career site?
 Part of the reason is that those job seekers aren’t finding answers to their most pressing questions.
 Making sure your recruiting chatbot can answer their questions up front can reduce that figure substantially.

-And remember - you want to set up your recruiting chatbot as a valuable partner on your talent acquisition team, and this means it should be able to answer the most commonly asked questions so your human recruiting team can focus on screening candidates, building relationships, and addressing more complex questions.
+And remember - you want to set up your recruiting chatbot as a valuable partner on your talent acquisition team, and this means it should be able to answer the most commonly asked questions (such as a candidate's desired professional experience or your company's corporate culture) so your human recruiting team can focus on screening candidates, building relationships, and addressing more complex behavioral interview questions.
 (That’s just the tip of the iceberg of the benefits of a recruiting chabot.)

 Here are the top 5 questions that your recruiting chatbot should be equipped to answer.